Txiki Begiristain: Later years

-Begiristain joined Manchester City of the Premier League on 28 October 2012 in the same capacity.
-During his tenure the team won the national championship five times, and several of his compatriots were also brought in as well as manager Pep Guardiola.

 International career

-Begiristain earned 22 caps and scored six goals for Spain, making his debut in a 1–2 defeat to Czechoslovakia on 24 February 1988 in a friendly match played in Málaga.
-He represented the nation at UEFA Euro 1988 and the 1994 FIFA World Cup, playing his last game in the latter competition, a 3–0 round-of-16 win over Switzerland where he netted the closer from a penalty.
+Begiristain earned 22 caps with six goals for Spain, making his debut in a 2–1 defeat to Czechoslovakia on 24 February 1988 in a friendly held in Málaga.
+He represented the nation at UEFA Euro 1988 and the 1994 FIFA World Cup, playing his last game in the latter competition, a 3–0 round-of-16 win over Switzerland where he closed the score from a penalty.